Bitcoin in Canada: Rules, Regulations & What You Need to Know

 Transaction TypeReport Requirement

-Large virtual currency$10,000+ in a single or linked transaction
+Large virtual currency$10,000+ (single or linked)

-Terrorist propertyMust be reported immediately
+Terrorist propertyMust report immediately

 🚩 5.
 What Happens If You Ignore These Rules?

-• Fines — up to $2 million for major non-compliance
+• Fines — up to $2 million

-• Criminal charges — for serious or repeated violations
+• Criminal charges

-• Loss of business reputation — many platforms and banks won’t work with non-compliant operators
+• Loss of business reputation

-🧑💼 6.
+⚖️ 6.
 Do You Need a Lawyer or Compliance Consultant?

-For serious operations, yes.
+For serious operations: yes.

-If you run a crypto exchange, brokerage, or Bitcoin ATM network in Canada, compliance isn’t optional.
-A lawyer or AML (anti-money laundering) specialist can help you:
+If you run a crypto exchange, brokerage, or Bitcoin ATM network, compliance is not optional.

 • Register as an MSB

-• Handle reporting properly
+• Fulfill reporting obligations

 • Avoid costly mistakes